-§291-11.6 Mandatory use of seat belts, when, penalty. (a) Except as otherwise provided by law, no person shall operate a motor vehicle upon any public highway unless the person is restrained by a seat belt assembly and all passengers in the front or back seat of the motor vehicle are restrained by a seat belt assembly or are restrained pursuant to section 291‑11.5 if under eight years of age.
+§291-11.6 Mandatory use of seat belts, when, penalty. (a) Except as otherwise provided by law, no person shall operate a motor vehicle upon any public highway unless the person is restrained by a seat belt assembly and all passengers in the front or back seat of the motor vehicle are restrained by a seat belt assembly or are restrained pursuant to section 291‑11.5 if they are under eight years of age.

 (b) The passengers of the following motor vehicles shall be exempt from the requirements of this section: emergency and mass transit vehicles.
 Further exemptions from this section may be established by rules adopted by the department of transportation pursuant to chapter 91.